• Skip to primary navigation

 Game controllers

 Cloud gaming has been a hot topic in the gaming industry for several years, and the future of yesterday is starting to become today.
-Amazon recently launched its own cloud gaming service, Amazon Luna, to join the likes of Google Stadia and Microsoft’s Project xCloud.
+Amazon recently launched its own cloud gaming service, Amazon Luna, to join Google Stadia and Microsoft’s Project xCloud.

 Cloud gaming technology is in a bit of a beta phase as far as technology goes, similar to where VR headsets were a few years ago.
-It’s actually almost identical because, similar to VR, cloud gaming has a lot of limitations, a small gaming library, and big expectations from the public.
+It’s almost identical because, similar to VR, cloud gaming has many limitations, a small gaming library, and big public expectations.

-It’s important to keep in mind while discussing the current state of cloud gaming technology what the future will be capable of, and that’s what we’ll be trying to focus on, as well as explore what the various cloud gaming services currently offer.
+It’s important to keep in mind while discussing the current state of cloud gaming technology what the future will be capable of.
+That’s what we’ll be trying to focus on and explore the various cloud gaming services we currently offer.

 Google Stadia’s arrival didn’t meet the hype but has improved